About the University Archives

 To strengthen our University Archives holdings, we are actively documenting the following:

-• Student organization records that document the creation of the group, significant events, and activities
+Student organization records that document the creation of the group, significant events, and activities

-• Student publications in all formats, including zines produced by student organizations
+Student publications in all formats, including zines produced by student organizations or as part of UC Irvine coursework

-• Student life and campus culture, including events, performances, and social life
+- Student life and campus culture, including events, performances, and social life

-• Student led activism, documenting on and off campus events, protests, marches, impromptu performances
+- Student-led activism, documenting on and off campus events, protests, marches, impromptu performances

-• Student support, such as disability services, mental health, cultural centers and services, undocumented student services, LGBTQ+ student services, student retention and first generation student services
+- Student support, such as disability services, mental health, cultural centers and services, undocumented student services, LGBTQ+ student services, student retention, and first-generation student services

-• Records from all campus communications units, including photographs, audiovisual content, press releases, research files, etc.
+- Records from all campus communications units, including photographs, audiovisual content, press releases, research files, etc.

 Our collecting priorities for core administrative records of UC Irvine are shaped by the University of California Archivists Council (UCAC) joint Policies for Administrative of University of California Archives.
 These are defined below.